angelamcosta/To-Do-App/README.md

 ## Objective

 The to-do web app allow users to add new items to a to-do list.
 Also, a user can mark a task “complete” upon its successful completion, and these completed tasks appear on a separate list.
-The app uses local storage to allow users to resume the app upon restarting, right from where they left it off the last time.
+The app uses local storage to allow users to resume the app upon restarting right from where they left it off the last time.

 ## Built With
 * Javascript